 Asphalt Shingles: As one of the most common roofing materials, asphalt shingle roofs are easy to install and can be done quickly with a wide range of qualified roofing contractors.

-- Pros: It is easy to find materials and a qualified contractor to install your metal roofing quickly and easily.
+- Pros: It is easy to find materials and a qualified contractor to install your asphalt roof quickly and easily.

 - Cons: In order to install a new asphalt roof, you must first remove the old one, which adds time to the installation.